bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 spl-token transfer <YOUR-MINT-ADDRESS> 1 <YOUR-FRIENDS-ADDRESS> --fund-recipient
 ```

-This is what happens everytime you receive an unexpected airdrop.
+This is what happens every time you receive an unexpected airdrop.
 If you receive a new token without making a transaction, it means the sender is paying the account rent on your behalf!
 We can visualize this transaction like so:

 ![Transfer](transfer.png)

 For [my transaction](https://explorer.solana.com/tx/4uDR3BQTMaX25FFsam2o8hXpvE8xut2Z8j5fvQQmjTbMpUHK5pxdfF9ikbDHCKNtycp6mCfgsdyLShfkopDxYDbQ), I chose to transfer one BUG token from my "Friel" wallet to another wallet I created called "Brian".
+Here, I replaced `<YOUR-FRIENDS-ADDRESS>` with the address on the "Brian" wallet.
+Because "Brian" did not already have a token account for "BUG", I funded the account for him.
+If "Brian" already had a token account for "BUG", I could have dropped the `--fund-recipient` flag and either kept the same `<YOUR-FRIENDS-ADDRESS>` or replaced it with his associated token account address.
+In both cases, Solana would have transferred the tokens to his associated token account.

 By plugging my "Brian" wallet into Phantom, we can see that we are now the proud owner of 1 BUG!

 ![Bug updated Phantom](phantom.png)